 The potential effects on the environment related to construction activities such as traffic interferences, noise and dust emissions will be of limited duration.
-Nonetheless, mitigation measures to avoid or minimize the potential impacts of construction will be carefully defined beforehand and applied whenever required.
+Nonetheless, mitigation measures, such as silt screens and application of water for dust control will be implemented to avoid or minimize the potential impacts of construction.
+These measures will be carefully planned beforehand and implemented as required.
 All of the work performed, along with the materials and methodology, will conform to provincial regulations.